The Blood and Sand is a scotch-based cocktail that was invented in the 1920s.

 How Long Should I Be Shaking This Thing?

 The longer you shake, the better your Blood and Sand will taste.
-Shake it like your mama gave ya, or like a Polaroid picture, or like you’re waking the dead — like Valentino.
+Shake it like your mama gave ya, or like a Polaroid picture, or like you’re waking the Valentino from the dead.

 Blood and SandPrint Recipe